Preparing search index...

 Note: The acknowledge action is only available for alarms associated with notifications having status.canAcknowledge = true.

-To acknowledge the alarm send an HTTP POST request to /signalk/v2/api/notifications/{notificationId}/acknowledge.
+To acknowledge the alarm send a HTTP POST request to /signalk/v2/api/notifications/{notificationId}/acknowledge.

 The result of a successful acknowledge request is that the: